yeshwanth541/M1_ATMmachine_app/1_Requriements/README.md

 * WHERE: In the application of software
 * HOW : By selecting the neccesary option we can enter the input of an transaction and store the information in an application.

-  Weakness

-     * If you get a problem with your bank card, or forget your pin, you can’t withdraw your money
-     * Cash withdrawal limits on ATM Machines
-     * If an ATM card is lost, it can be misused
-     * Banks have limited ATM Machine in rural areas